 - Sheds in R5 Large Lot Residential should: - have a maximum gross floor area of: - i.
-120m, if the lot has an area less than 4000m; or - ii.
-200m, if the lot has an area of at least 4000m; and - have a maximum eave height of 4.8m (from existing ground level); and - comply with all relevant building setbacks and be located behind the building line. - Shipping containers should: - be sited behind existing buildings; and - not be located in front of the established or proposed building line; and - be screened from view from any adjoining property; and

-- be placed at ground level only and not be stacked on top of another shipping container; and - o not exceed more than 2 per dwelling if ancillary to residential development.
+120m2, if the lot has an area less than 4000m2; or - ii.
+200m2, if the lot has an area of at least 4000m2; and - have a maximum eave height of 4.8m (from existing ground level); and - $\circ\;$ comply with all relevant building setbacks and be located behind the building line. - Shipping containers should: - o be sited behind existing buildings; and - \circ not be located in front of the established or proposed building line; and - o be screened from view from any adjoining property; and - be placed at ground level only and not be stacked on top of another shipping container; and - not exceed more than 2 per dwelling if ancillary to residential development.